truenas/documentation/content/References/dRAIDprimer.md

 Distributed hot spares are allocated as blocks on each disk in the pool.
 This means that hot spares must be allocated during vdev creation, cannot be modified later, and that every disk added to the vdev is active within the storage pool.

-Disk failure results in the dRAID vdev copying the parity and data blocks onto the spare blocks in the each fixed stripe width disk.
+Disk failure results in the dRAID vdev copying the parity and data blocks onto the spare blocks in each fixed stripe width disk.
 Because of this behavior and inability to add distributed hot spares later, it is recommended to always create a dRAID vdev with at least one or more distributed hot spares and to take additional care to replace failed drives as soon as possible.

 #### Sequential Resilver